 1:30 PM Eastern – Searching for William: A World War II Mystery Spanning the U.K. and Australia by Robert Parker shares a family mystery about Robert’s great uncle William, whose wife sent food parcels to William’s family in London during WWII.
 The families lost touch after the war – what happened to William, his wife, and his son?

-3:00 PM Eastern – A Whole New World of Catholic Records by Margaret R. Fortier, CG, covers the exciting developments in online Catholic records worldwide, including what the records mean, the gems they contain, and how to find them online and offline.
+3:00 PM Eastern – A Whole New World of Catholic Records by Margaret R. Fortier, MS, CG, covers the exciting developments in online Catholic records worldwide, including what the records mean, the gems they contain, and how to find them online and offline.

 4:30 PM Eastern – Unlock the Secrets in Your DNA with GEDmatch.com by Shannon S. Christmas, MCP, explains how to leverage GEDmatch’s wealth of analytic tools to solve your genetic genealogy mysteries.